Blog

 Complex: Few organizations follow complex and tedious methods for Risk Assessment that lead to delay in Risk Identification to point where it becomes obsolete and no longer required and fails to address the risk when it actually requires the same.

-One-time Activity: Organization may treat the Risk Assessment as one time activity or project which required for some compliance, where there is process of doing Risk Assessment for ongoing basis for addressing the dynamic Threat scenarios and Risk introduced by advancement is technology or change in processes.
+One-time Activity: Organization may treat the Risk Assessment as one time activity or project which is required for some compliance, while there is a need for it on an ongoing basis for addressing the dynamic Threat scenarios and Risk introduced by advancement is technology or change in processes.

 Risk Assessment Opportunities:

-Consistency in Approaches to Risk Assessment: Consistency must be maintained while conducting risk assessment, especially in cases where assessment spans different verticals.
+Consistency in Approaches: Consistency must be maintained while conducting risk assessment, especially in cases where assessment spans different verticals.
 Any inconsistency will result difficulty in the interpretation of the data collected and consequently in the observations reported.

 Collaboration on Key Risk Discussions: Different verticals need to come together to discuss on key decisions so that the activities involved in the Risk Management can proceed smoothly.